Does the Moon Rise in the East

 The monthly north–south sweep

 The Moon does not rise at the same horizon point each night.
-Over one 27.3-day sidereal month it sweeps from its furthest northern rise point to its furthest southern rise point and back — driven by lunar declination, the Moon's angle above or below the celestial equator.
+Over roughly one 27.3-day month it sweeps from its furthest northern rise point to its furthest southern rise point and back.
+The underlying driver is lunar declination — the Moon's angle above or below the celestial equator — though the exact compass bearing on your horizon also depends on your latitude, not on declination alone.
+(Northern Hemisphere, mid-latitude example below — Southern Hemisphere and equatorial observers see this reversed or compressed.)

 Positive declination